yannbertrand/apple-watch-workouts-year-review/readme.md

 ### How do I use this with another tracker?

-The project has been specially designed for the Apple Watch Health data but it shouldn't be too complicated to do it for another tracker.
-Just ask me if you want to do it!
+The project has been specially designed for the Apple Watch Health data.

 ### How do I replace a chart?